 Uplift also allows you to stretch your budget further and get more out of your vacation.
 When you’re not constrained to upfront costs, maybe you’ll splurge on food, drinks, or a nicer hotel to really make your vacation memorable.

-As long as you don’t overspend, Uplift is a perfect way to plan — and pay for — the trip of your dreams.
+As long as you don’t overspend, Uplift is a perfect way to plan — and pay for — your dream vacation.

 As with any loan, you take on some level of risk when you borrow money.
 Borrowing money to go on vacation isn’t considered “good debt,” but if you stay within your means, a vacation on layaway will ease stress and make work more enjoyable.

 Paying off a loan on time can help build your credit score, but if you fall behind on your payments, your credit rating will suffer.
 The tried and true method of saving up for a vacation will always be safer than taking out a loan.

 Your loan will also come with interest, meaning you’ll end up spending more than you would have by booking a vacation traditionally.
 For instance, the Las Vegas example above costs about $60 more through an Uplift loan, even though that only amounts to $5 per month.

 The added interest won’t break the bank, but it’s something to note any time you take out loans.